vovapolu/ensime.github.io/contributing/center.md

 # Simple Streaming Framework

 TODO: Akka isn't typesafe, Streams are too heavyweight, Spark is a beast, Futures aren't powerful enough, we need something with a very limited scope like `clojure.async` in Scala.

+# Investment in SBT

+TODO: The amount of work happening on SBT is very low compared to the number of organisations using it.
+It needs help, especially on migrating to use NIO (especially important for performance on Windows).